 As I have probably mentioned more than once I served my apprenticeship as a historian of science working in a research project on the history of formal or symbolic logic.
-My special area within the project was British logical algebra in the 19th century and it was here that I took a long deep look at Augustus De Morgan who was born in Madras India on the 27th June 1806.
+My special area within the project was British logical algebra in the 19th century and it was here that I took a long deep look at Augustus De Morgan who was born in Madurai in the Madras Presidency, an administrative sub-division of British India on the 27th June 1806.
 De Morgan was a brilliantly eclectic polymath with a Pythonesque sense of humour who both from his personality and from his appearance seemed to spring out of Charles Dickens’ Pickwick Papers, a mathematical second cousin to Sam Weller.
 De Morgan is my favourite Victorian.

 That De Morgan should be identified with an institution of social reform was not a mater of chance and social reform defined much of his life.
 He became professor of mathematics at the newly founded Queen’s College an institute of higher education for women founded by Frederick Denison Maurice.
 Most notably he was a highly active member of the Society for the Diffusion of Useful Knowledge an organisation dedicated to making scientific and other knowledge available in cheap, clear and concise printed versions written by the best authors.
 De Morgan was the most prolific of all the SDUK authors and wrote and published books and articles on a bewildering range of topics.
 Another of his social reformers contacts was the Unitarian William Frend whose daughter Sophia would become De Morgan’s wife.